esmaeilzadehayub/AWS-SERVERLESS/README.md

 Creating and deploying a single endpoint
 Let's start by deploying a single endpoint.

-# Create a new directory with a package.json file:
+# Create a new directory with a package.json file
 ```
 $ mkdir my-flask-application && cd my-flask-application
 $ npm init -f